 - More treatment information for rhabdomyosarcoma

 Rhabdomyosarcoma that progresses or recurs after initial treatment

 Rhabdomyosarcoma (RMS) that continues to grow during treatment or that comes back once treatment is finished is often hard to treat.
-The type of treatment will depend on a number of factors, including the site of the recurrence, type of tumor, and previous treatments used.
+The treatment options will depend on a number of factors, including the site of the recurrence, type of tumor, and previous treatments used.